SDU-eScience/SDUCloudDoc/docs/source/index.rst

 Security
 --------

-To secure that SduCloud is GDPR compliance following design patterns have been implemented :
+To secure that SduCloud is GDPR compliant following design patterns have been implemented :

 Access Controls
 ---------------